kantega/elevation-of-mlsec/README.md

 ### Acknowledgements
 We would like to thank Emil Jakobus Schroeder, Edvard Kristoffer Karlsen and August Heltne for QA and advice, and our employer Kantega AS for letting us produce this game.
+Also special thanks to Devika Gibbs at Agile Stationery for the collaboration of making printed decks available online.